KeShAvN620/Employee_detail/README.md

 Just a Simple Employee data program</br>
 it reads data from given data.txt file and does the work in the program</br>

-only semi finished
- Show all data and Show specific data part is completed</br>
-Added ADD  more data part</br>
-other i will add later</br>